 In terms of resources and funding of the Competition Authority, we use a monetary measure, the Grant-in-Aid, and the sanctioned staffing level, measured in persons.
-In both cases these are maximum amounts, it is up to the Competition Authority to spend and allocate these resources.14 Table 2 shows that the Grant-in-Aid in nominal terms grew rapidly to reach a maximum of close to \in 7 million in 2008, up from \in 1.62 million in 2002 - more than a quadrupling in funding.
-However, funding declined in 2009 and 2010 to reach \in 4.7 million in 2010, before recovering a little in 2011 to \in 5.1 million.
+In both cases these are maximum amounts, it is up to the Competition Authority to spend and allocate these resources.15 Table 2 shows that the Grant-in-Aid in nominal terms grew rapidly to reach a maximum of close to \notin 7 million in 2008, up from \notin 1.62 million in 2002 - more than a quadrupling in funding.
+However, funding declined in 2009 and 2010 to reach \notin 4.7 million in 2010, before recovering a little in 2011 to \notin 5.1 million.
 Sanctioned staff doubled between 2000 and 2006 from 29 to 60 and then remained constant.
-However, as we shall see in Section 3.1, limits have been placed since 2009 by government on the degree to which these positions can be filled.
-The increase in resources for the Competition Authority reflected a report by prepared by Deloitte & Touche (2000) making the case for increased resources as part and parcel of the modernisation of competition policy with the passage of the Competition Act 2002.
+However, as